technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 06/Lab06.md

-# Lab 06: Gain deeper insights on your data with Copilot and Python in Excel
+# Lab 06: Empower Team collaboration and content creation with Copilot Pages